-The first one they did got into the D&AD Annual, a first for each of them.
+The first one they did got into the D&AD Annual, (a first for each of them).

-I was Alastair’s Art Director, and we got an opportunity to promote a talk about Desert Island Ads.
+CUT TO A YEAR LATER: I was now Alastair’s Art Director and we got an opportunity to promote a talk ‘Desert Island Ads’.

+Our book was going down pretty well until they got to our IPA poster.
 Mark: “Oh no!
 No…No…No…It’s such a cliché!
 Silly glasses and bow ties?”

-We scuttled back out with our cliche.
+We scuttled back out with our cliché.

-Shortly after we got another brief: Christine Barker’s Review of The Year.
+Shortly afterwards we got another IPA brief: ‘Christine Barker’s Review of The Year’.